imonthercks/pintwood-derby/content/homepage/opener.md

 #### Welcome to the First Annual SEAS Pintwood Derby!

-Get ready for a thrilling evening of speed, competition, and camaraderie at our one-of-a-kind Pinewood Derby event tailored exclusively for adults.
+Get ready for a thrilling evening of speed, competition, and camaraderie at our one-of-a-kind Adult Pinewood Derby event.
 Whether you're a seasoned racer or a first-time participant, this promises to be an unforgettable night filled with food, drinks, prizes, and plenty of fast-paced action.

-**Date:** June 9, 2023
+**Date:** December 9, 2023

+**Check-in:** 3PM – 5PM

-**Time:** 7PM - 10PM
+**Race Time:** 7PM - 10PM

 **Location:** St. Elizabeth Ann Seton Church - Mother Seton Hall